chadev/Chadev_ircbot/README.md

-what \[are\|is\] (query) | Has the bot search for something, return the URL for the results give me some music | Return list of music playlists popular in the community is today dev lunch day? | Returns if today is Dev Lunch day, if so gives details on it tell me about the next talk | Returns details for the next listed Chadev Lunch talk devlunch url (date) (url) | Set live stream url for the dev lunch talks link to devlunch | Returns the link to the dev lunch live stream is `username` alive | Returns status of user
+what \[are\|is\] (query) | Has the bot search for something, return the URL for the results give me some music | Return list of music playlists popular in the community is today dev lunch day? | Returns if today is Dev Lunch day, if so gives details on it devlunch me| Returns details for the next listed Chadev Lunch talk devlunch url (date) (url) | Set live stream url for the dev lunch talks link to devlunch | Returns the link to the dev lunch live stream is `username` alive | Returns status of user